 Mr. Thompson has been a guest of the Audubon, Borromeo, Cleveland, Da Ponte, Emerson, Fine Arts Jupiter, Lydian, Miami, Muir, Orion, Shanghai, and Vermeer String Quartets; and a frequent participant at chamber music festivals in Anchorage, Seattle, Sitka, Los Angeles, Montreal, Edmonton, Rockport (MA and ME), Rio de Janeiro, Spoleto, Amsterdam, Dubrovnik and Okinawa.
 He has appeared as a frequent guest of the Chamber Music Society of Lincoln Center and on a Live from Lincoln Center telecast.
 He appears on recordings of chamber works with artists for the Sitka Summer Music Festival, Stichting Reizend Muziekgezelschap, and the Boston Chamber Music Society.

 Born and raised in The Bronx, NYC, Mr. Thompson earned the doctorate degree at The Juilliard School.
-He currently lives in Boston where he is a member of the viola faculty at New England Conservatory of Music and violist and Artistic Director of the Boston Chamber Music Society.
-Marcus Thompson is the founder of the MIT Chamber Music Society and of the private study program named for MIT alumnus, Cherry Emerson (SM 1941).
+He currently lives in Boston where he is a member of the viola faculty at New England Conservatory of Music, and violist and Artistic Director of the Boston Chamber Music Society.
+Marcus Thompson is the founder of the MIT Chamber Music Society and of the Emerson/Harris private study program named for MIT alumnus, Cherry Emerson (SM 1941) and Ellen Harris (Associate Provost and Class of 1949 Professor of Music Emeritus).
 In 1995 he was named a Margaret MacVicar Faculty Fellow and Robert R. Taylor Professor of Music.
 In 2015 he was appointed Institute Professor.